From the archives: originally published on February 19, 2020

 The playwright at a glance: Yussef El Guindi, who was born in Egypt, raised in London and is now based in Seattle, often examines the collision of ethnicities, cultures and politics that face Arab-Americans and Muslim Americans.
 El Guindi “specializes in cultural and geographical displacement, from alienated couples to the promises and frustrations of immigration, and the ways people maneuver through foreignness and belonging,” wrote the Seattle Times.
 El Guindi holds an MFA in playwriting from Carnegie-Mellon University in Pittsburgh.
 Among his many awards are the Steinberg/American Theatre Critics Association New Play Award and the 2010 Middle East America Distinguished Playwright Award.

-Here are excerpted highlights from Senior Arts Journalist John Moore’s conversation with Yussef El Guindi:
+Here are excerpted highlights from Former Senior Arts Journalist John Moore’s conversation with Yussef El Guindi:

 John Moore: Introduce us to your play.